argosopentech/argos-train/README.md

 [Argos Translate](https://github.com/argosopentech/argos-translate) | [Video tutorial](https://odysee.com/@argosopentech:7/training-an-Argos-Translate-model-tutorial-2022:2?r=DMnK7NqdPNHRCfwhmKY9LPow3PqVUUgw)

-Trains an [OpenNMT](https://opennmt.net/) PyTorch model and [SentencePiece](https://github.com/google/sentencepiece) tokenizer and packages them for use with [Argos Translate](https://github.com/argosopentech/argos-translate) and [LibreTranslate](https://libretranslate.com).
+Trains an [OpenNMT](https://opennmt.net/) PyTorch Transformer model and a [SentencePiece](https://github.com/google/sentencepiece) tokenizer and packages them with [Stanza](https://stanfordnlp.github.io/stanza/) data for sentence boundary detection.
+Models can be used with [Argos Translate](https://github.com/argosopentech/argos-translate) and [LibreTranslate](https://libretranslate.com).

 Pre-trained Argos Translate packages are available for [download](https://www.argosopentech.com/argospm/index/).
 If you have trained models you're willing to share please [reach out](https://community.libretranslate.com) so they can be published on the [package index](https://github.com/argosopentech/argospm-index).